Multi-region load testing using k6

 k6 won't start

-It's especially annoying when you first run it.
+It's especially addictive the first time you run it.

-Basically nothing is running so I can't see the logs.
+Basically nothing starts so I don't know the log.

-But actually, k6-operator manager is spitting out the log.
+But actually, k6-operator manager is spitting out logs.

 If nothing starts, check the manager log.

-And the most common reason why it doesn't start is because the manifest is specified incorrectly.
+And the most common reason why it doesn't start is that the manifest is specified incorrectly.

 This time, the test was run with 500,000 virtual users.

-When I was trying to define multiple attributes for each user and control the user's behavior during testing using those attributes, the pods started to stop one after another due to OOM a while after the test started.
+I was trying to define multiple attributes for each user and control the user's behavior during testing using those attributes, but shortly after the test started, the pods started to stop one after another due to OOM.

-This attribute definition was stored in a file, and the test was run after loading the file at startup, but it seems that an OOM occurred when all VU threads in the k6 process loaded files for 500,000 users.
+This attribute definition was stored in a file, and the file was read at startup before the test was run.
+However, it appears that an OOM occurred when all VU threads in the k6 process read files for 500,000 users.

 SharedArray

 ShareArray is a memory space that can be shared between VUs.
-By setting attributes on this array when reading a file, memory usage can be significantly reduced and OOM can be avoided.
+By setting attributes on this array when loading a file, memory usage can be significantly reduced, and OOM can be avoided.

 Prometheus load spikes